Register to get access to free programming courses with interactive exercises

 The first thing you should be familiar with when creating an adaptive layout is the viewport meta tag.
 Created by Apple, it's become a standard in layout design.

-Before we start looking at this meta tag, you need to understand what a viewport is in a browser. viewport is the user-visible area of the page, which is accessible without scrolling.
+Before we start looking at this meta tag, you need to understand what a viewport is in a browser.
+The viewport tag defines the user-visible area of the page, which is accessible without scrolling.

 Viewport border

-Before smartphones, the viewport was largely the same from monitor to monitor, so creators of web pages didn't care that much about how their page would look on another monitor.
-With the advent of mobile devices, things have become more complicated, there's a wide variety of viewports on the market.
-Because of this, almost all of the sites that were created in the past are poorly displayed on mobile devices.
-These sites often have horizontal scrolling, which interferes with how you view these sites.
-No doubt you've come across sites like this before.
+Before smartphones, the viewport tag was the same from screen to screen, so web developers didn't care about how their page would look on another screen.
+With the advent of mobile devices, things have become more complicated.
+There's a wide variety of viewports on the market.
+Because of this, almost all of the sites from the past look poorly on mobile devices.
+These sites often have horizontal scrolling affecting how you view these sites.
+No doubt you've come across sites like this before:

 Horizontal scroll

-The viewport meta tag allows us to specify which viewport is needed for the page.
-It is most often used to indicate the width of the viewing area, since vertical scrolling is natural when working with web pages.
-The width is set using the width attribute:
+The viewport meta tag helps to specify which viewport we need for the page.
+It is most often used to indicate the width of the viewing area since vertical scrolling is natural when working with web pages.
+We can set the width using the width attribute:

 <meta name="viewport" content="width=700">